How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 • Measure how safe each individual journey was using machine learning algorithms by analyzing the sensor data and using those rates in the dynamic policies to reward good behavior and add penalties in the case of an infraction or risky behavior.

-• Predictive Maintenance using anomaly detection machine learning models to quickly detect a need for maintenance in the brakes, engine, oil, etc., before something crashes and turns into a much higher claim for repairing the damages.
+• Predictive Maintenance using anomaly detection machine learning models to easily detect a need for maintenance in the brakes, engine, oil, etc. before something crashes and turns into a much higher claim for repairing the damages.

 • Warn in case it detects the presence of a human being or animal forgotten inside the car and activates an emergency plan with a warning to the customer, opening windows, turning on air conditioning, etc.

-• A camera to detect the driver’s facial expression and detect dizziness, drowsiness, or alcohol , throw a warning, or automatically stop the journey safely.
+• A camera to detect the driver’s facial expression and detect dizziness, somnolence, or alcohol and throw a warning or automatically stop the journey safely.

 • Gamification of driving promoting defensive behavior, gas-saving, and a measure of how ‘green’ their driving is.

-This is only a tiny sample of the services we may provide to our customers to improve their safety (and hence minimize risk) while simultaneously providing excellent service and preventing churn to our competitors.
+And this is only a small sample of the services we may provide to our customers to improve their safety (and hence minimize risk) while simultaneously providing a nice service and preventing churn to our competitors.

-Smart Health gadgets can potentially cut health and life insurance risk dramatically.
-There are bracelets that cost less than $30 that can assess our heart rate and sleep quality in real-time, as well as devices that can measure our blood sugar, among other things.
+Smart Health gadgets have the potential to cut health and life insurance risk dramatically.
+There are bracelets that cost less than $30 that can assess our heart rate and sleep quality in real time, as well as devices that can measure our blood sugar, among other things.
 The following instances might be readily achieved if our customers used these:

 • Elderly people seek smart devices that provide them with independence.
 Using these wearables could automatically activate an emergency plan in case of passing out or falling.